 The program works on a referral basis.
 Our Vincentian members identify situations where individuals are struggling to obtain further education or training needed to obtain a decent job.
 This may be expenses for attending University, College, Trades training or other skills training.
 The expenses may be in the form of tuition, course fees, requisite equipment, tools, accommodation, food, transportation, day care, or other expenses needed to get the training.
 The program promotes taking an overall review of the personal funding capability for the person in need.
 The Fund application and the associated worksheet are laid out to assist in this assessment.

 Applications are submitted by the Vincentian sponsor to the Fund committee for review.
 Supporting submissions are made by both the Vincentian sponsor and the applicant.
 Review is done by the committee on a periodic basis making awards to the applicants as best as they can with the limited funds available.
-When awards are made the funds are "passed down" to the appropriate SSVP conference or council for local administration of the funds (paying bills).
+When awards are made the funds are “passed down” to the appropriate SSVP conference or council for local administration of the funds (paying bills).
 Applications should be made by the Vincentian most familiar with the situation.
-See the Ozanam Education Fund – Application & Awards Process for more details on applications and awards.
+See the Ozanam Education Fund – Application–Award–Tax process for more details on applications and awards and tax process.

-Although the program is still fairly new there is a great enthusiasm for it and we feel it is an ideal fit with our SSVP Systemic Change work, providing high impact results.
+Since the program there has been great enthusiasm for it and we feel it is an ideal fit with the SSVP Systemic Change work, providing high impact results.
 Our Vincentians working with our Neighbours in Need are in a good position to understand their situation and their needs for education and can collaborate with them in making the fund applications.
 Our SSVP organization has a structure and process that allows funding to be passed between councils and conferences enabling funding to be directed to where it is needed.
 This same structure allows donors/ conferences/ councils to donate funds to the Ozanam Education Fund.
 See the Ozanam Education Fund – Poster for details on donating to the Fund.